uk-gov-mirror/dwp.dataworks-s3-object-tagger/README.md

 This application takes four positional arguments.

-1. `--csv_location` This is the full path to the CSV that will be used as a lookup table for the application.
+1. `--csv-location` This is the full path to the CSV that will be used as a lookup table for the application.

     |db |table|pii  |
     |---|-----|-----|